A message concerning coronavirus (COVID-19)

 • Bluish lips or face

-Statistics released show that there has been an increase of COVID-19 cases lately!
+Statistics released show that there has been an increase of COVID-19 cases lately again!
 Please stay safe.
 Continue to wear protective face covering when in public spaces.
-Please be aware that some tests can give false negatives.
 If you are having any symptoms be extra careful not to infect other people.

 Due to an abundance of concern about COVID-19, we at Neu Life will continue to operate from a very limited schedule.
 Please call the office first.
 We strongly recommend our patients over the age of 65 go out only for necessary travel.

-Don’t let your guard down!
+Don't let your guard down!
+There is a significant increase in COVID-19 variants.
 Please wear a mask whenever you go outside of your home.
 There are still too many people in public spaces with no protection.
-If you don’t have a mask you can make one.
-Just go to Youtube.com to find an easy way to make your own.
+I'm sure by now you have a mask.
+They are everywhere.
+Please wear it.
+You can also make your own.
+Just go to Youtube.com.
 100% cotton seems to be a good choice that will also allow you to breathe.
 Here is a link to help you determine the best material that you may already have at home.
 Combined with a needle and thread and some rubber bands or maybe ribbon or shoe laces and you can make your own.

 Like most of you, we are watching this current, still very fluid situation with the coronavirus (COVID-19).
-You may have questions about what it is and how it affects us.
 First and foremost if you are sick – Stay home!
 Stay hydrated!
-There is no cure for COVID-19.
-Don’t go to the hospital for mild symptoms.
+There is still no readily available cure for COVID-19.
+Don't go to the hospital for mild symptoms.
 You will be putting yourself at greater risk.

-The statewide shelter in place order has pretty much been lifted for most people.
-Please don’t take this as a license to got back to “normal”!
-The facts have changes drastically.
-Remember we were once told that children could not contract the virus.
-We now see where children are impacted by this disease and are dying as well.
+There is no statewide shelter in place order.
+Please don't take this as a license to go back to "normal"!
+Keep in mind that children are impacted by this disease and are dying as well.
 Here is a link if you would like to know more about the impact of COVID-19 on children.

 A virus is a tiny organism that can cause infection.
 It needs living cells (human, animal or plant) to reproduce.
 Viruses are not affected or killed by antibiotics.